 - Adult diphtheria/tetanus (TdAp).
 An adult booster administered within the last ten years.
 All new boosters should be TdAp. - MMR (measles, mumps, rubella).
 Two doses of vaccine after the first birthday at least 28 days apart with a recommendation that one of the doses be after 1980 (many vaccination failures have occurred in those immunized before this date) or evidence of immunity by serological titers of antibodies to these three viruses. - Hepatitis B. All students must provide titer evidence of immunity for Hepatitis B or demonstrate no seroconversion after 2 complete series of vaccine and 2 titer results.
 If no vaccine was previously given, at least one dose of the series must be completed prior to the first day of class.
 The second dose must be completed prior to patient contact.
 If a student has completed one series of vaccine and has not a positive antibody titer, at least one dose of a second vaccine series must be completed prior to the first day of class.
 A second dose of the second series must be completed prior to patient contact.
+A second dose of the second series must be completed prior to patient contact.
+A second dose of the second series must be completed prior to patient contact.
 A positive quantitative Hepatitis B sAb titer is required (not just qualitative positive/negative result).
 This is also strongly recommended for M4s as many outside institutions may require it for away rotations.
 Non-responders to 6 lifetime doses of hepatitis B vaccine will be tested for chronic hepatitis B. - PPD intradermal skin test.
 Upon entry, a two-step PPD or a negative IGRA blood test is required of all students.
-Those who have a previous positive reading or who have a positive IGRA result may submit a chest x-ray less than a year old that verifies no active disease. - o All students must update their PPD status annually.
-An IGRA blood test may be substituted for the PPD, also to be updated annually. - o In subsequent years, students who test positive will complete an annual symptoms questionnaire provided by the Student Health Center. - O Students with a previous negative PPD or IGRA must have an annual one-step PPD or an IGRA blood test. - Chicken pox titer.
+Those who have a previous positive reading or who have a positive IGRA result may submit a chest x-ray less than a year old that verifies no active disease. - All students must update their PPD status annually.
+An IGRA blood test may be substituted for the PPD, also to be updated annually. - $\circ~$ In subsequent years, students who test positive will complete an annual symptoms questionnaire provided by the Student Health Center. - Students with a previous negative PPD or IGRA must have an annual one-step PPD or an IGRA blood test. - Chicken pox titer.
 All students must provide titer evidence of immunity for varicella or document two doses of varicella vaccine received after the first birthday and at least 28 days apart.
 If a titer result is equivocal or negative, a student will be required to complete two doses of varicella vaccine even if they had vaccine previously.
 Completion of this series is required prior to patient contact. - Primary DPT series.
 Documentation is mandatory for all students. - Polio series.
 Documentation is recommended. - Influenza Vaccination.
-Annual vaccination is required for influenza. - Hepatitis A vaccination.
-Strongly recommended but not required. - COVID-19 vaccination.
+Annual vaccination is required for influenza. - Hepatitis A vaccination is strongly recommended but not required. - COVID-19 vaccination

 As of July 25, 2023, the COVID-19 vaccination is no longer a requirement for learners enrolled in the OSUCOM.
-There is no other change to previously required vaccines. - Additional requirements may be added as required by College/Medical Center mandate.
+There is no other change to previously required vaccines.

+• Additional requirements may be added as required by College/Medical Center mandate.